mliew21396/remote-work-u3/ruby/triangle-debugger/README.md

 ## Release 1: Consider

-For each bug (there are three initial bugs that cause interpreter errors), consider the following questions:
+For each bug, consider the following questions:
 - Do you have enough information to decipher the problem?
 - Is the error message referencing a line in your file, or a different file?
 - Is there a methodology that you are following to systematically tackle these bugs?
 What is your first step?